Meta-Learners for Heterogeneous Treatment Effects

 - Mean can create imbalance if the variable is skewed (and imbalance matters for T‑ and X‑Learner behavior).

-Because Chapter 9 is about why different learners behave differently under imbalance, it’s actually useful to see what happens when the split is not perfectly balanced.
+Because work is about why different learners behave differently under imbalance, it’s actually useful to see what happens when the split is not perfectly balanced.

 mean_lncoins = df["lncoins"].mean()